8BM050/lecture-notes/main.typ

 // TODO: Add figures

 === Physiologically-Based Pharmacokinetic Models
 In traditional pharmacokinetic models, mainly one and two-compartment models are used, with some models containing more compartments, for example when a specific tissue of interest is modelled separately.
-However, when more detailed information is desired, we can turn to so-called #emph[Physiologically-based pharmacokinetic] (PBPK) models.
+However, when more detailed information is desired, we can turn to so-called _Physiologically-based pharmacokinetic_ (PBPK) models.
 These models contain separate compartments for many tissues in the body, and separate arterial and venous blood as compartments. @4cpbpk shows a four-compartment PBPK model.
 Each of these compartments has its own rate equations, describing the blood flow through a tissue and the metabolism happening.

 #figure(image("figures/4-comp-pbpk.png", width: 50%), caption: [A four-compartment PBPK model, showing various routes of administration, such as through inhalation, IV, or oral.])<4cpbpk>